yeshan333/vscode-jenkins-pipeline-linter-connector/README.md

 ### Enable review with LLM

 You can also enable linter with LLMs.
-We use the Cloudflare ("赛博佛祖") Workers AI REST API to get reviews of your Jenkinsfile.
+We use the free Cloudflare ("赛博佛祖") Workers AI REST API to get reviews of your Jenkinsfile.

 ![enable review with LLM](./images/validate_with_llm.png)